surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 6.19.0-b.3 =
+= 6.19.0-rc.1 =

-(2020/02/06) Added javascript file caching to SucomForm->get_select() for the Schema type, article sections, and product category arrays.
-Updated the 'wpsso_article_section' filter arguments.
+(2020/02/06) Added a new "Product Category" option in the Document SSO metabox.
+Added file caching for the Schema type, article sections, and product category arrays.

 = 6.18.0 =